An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Introduction

-Web password updates remain non-automated and inconsistent, forcing users to manually locate forms and navigate multi-step procedures that vary across services.
+Web password updates remain non-automated and inconsistent, forcing users to locate forms and navigate multi-step procedures that vary across sites.
 While password managers excel at generating and storing credentials~\cite{oesch-20-pw-managers, oesch-22-started-pw-manager}, automated password updates remain limited.
 Dashlane's attempt at one-click updates illustrates this challenge: introduced (2014)~\cite{newton-14-dashlane-pwchanger}, revamped (2021)~\cite{peters-21-dashlane-pwchanger-upgrade}, then discontinued (2022)~\cite{dashlane-22-pwchanger-discontinued} due to maintenance complexity~\cite{sumner-23-dashlane-reasons}.
-The W3C's password update standardization effort via a well-known URL~\cite{mondello-22-well-known} could streamline access to update forms for users and tools.
-However, our findings reveal persistently complex update processes, suggesting limited adoption of this proposed standard.
+The W3C's password update standardization effort, accessible via a well-known URL~\cite{mondello-24-well-known}, could streamline access to update forms for users and tools.
+However, our findings reveal a limited adoption of this proposed standard and persistently complex update processes.

-So far, the literature misses an in-depth systematic analysis of the security, usability, and automation capabilities of password update processes on the web.
-Our work aims to address this critical research gap.
-Based on our findings, we contribute to a more profound understanding of those challenges and provide recommendations for improving the security, usability, and automation capabilities of password update processes.